-- We have one ELSA (Emotional Literacy Support Assistant) who have been trained by and receive regular supervision support from Hampshire Educational Psychology Service - Many of our LSAs have extensive experience and training in planning, delivering and assessing intervention programmes - SEND training forms part of the continuing professional development of all teachers and LSAs and is organised in accordance with the needs of the children in our care. - The school works closely with other local schools, especially our Secondary pyramid sharing training opportunities including INSET days and outside experts.
-Opportunities to develop this aspect of local expertise is actively sought throughout the school year
+- We have two ELSAs (Emotional Literacy Support Assistant) who have been trained by and receive regular supervision support from Hampshire Educational Psychology Service. - We have two trained FEIPS (Framework for Enhanced Individual Pastoral Support) staff. - We have one ELKLAN practitioner (speech, language and communication needs). - We have a THRIVE practitioner who leads on programmes to develop resilient and confident children. - SEND training forms part of the continuing professional development of all teachers and LSAs and is organised in accordance with the needs of the children in our care. - The school works closely with other local schools, especially our Secondary pyramid, sharing training opportunities including INSET days and outside experts.
+Opportunities to develop this aspect of local expertise is actively sought throughout the school year.